 Step back to the 1800s at Spocott Windmill & Village, located a few miles west of Cambridge, Maryland.
-The site features Maryland’s only post-style windmill (notable for the way the entire structure can be rotated into the wind) and buildings from the 1800s including a one-room schoolhouse, country store, mall home, and doctor’s office.
+The site features Maryland’s only post-style windmill (notable for the way the entire structure can be rotated into the wind) and buildings from the 1800s including a one-room schoolhouse, country store, small home, and doctor’s office.

 The grounds and several of the buildings are open dusk to dawn daily for self-guided tours.
 Under “fair winds,” the mill is still operated from time to time, usually during an Earth Day celebration in April and then the same day as the Beckwith Apple Festival in mid-October.